Kids for sale: 'My mom was tricked'

 "I just wasn't in it to buy a child."

 Like the Davises, they began the extraordinary step of returning Violah, who hailed from the same Ugandan village as Mata and had been sent to the same orphanage, God's Mercy.
-The Wellses reached out to Reunite Uganda's Riley, who said Violah's birth mother was also lied to by local traffickers using the same false promise of education in America.
+The Wellses reached out to Reunite's Riley, who said Violah's birth mother was also lied to by local traffickers using the same false promise of education in America.

 Violah was one of four girls taken from her mother.
 One was previously reunited with her; two others remain missing, believed to be in homes in America.